maryu0/Portfolio/README.md

 ## About Me

+I am a passionate and dedicated second-year college student pursuing a degree in Bachelor of Technology at KIIT University.
+With a strong interest in full-stack development, I have developed a solid foundation in HTML, CSS, and basic JavaScript.

-I am a passionate web developer with experience in creating dynamic and responsive websites.
-I enjoy learning new technologies and improving my skills.
+In addition to my coursework, I have actively engaged in personal projects to further enhance my web development skills.
+I enjoy learning new technologies and continuously improving my skill set.

+I am also interested in learning the Japanese language and enjoy exploring its rich culture and history.

 ## Projects